google/oss-rebuild/docs/builds/ArtifactEquivalence@v0.1.md

 1. Create new tar entries with:
     - The same entry name
     - The same file contents
-    - ModTime and AccessTime as 1985 Oct 26 8:15am UTC (an arbitrary date
+    - ModTime and AccessTime to the UNIX epoch
-      time)
     - Uid and Gid of 0
     - Empty Uname and Gname
     - Mode 0777